OSU-HPCC/new_user_tutorial/new_user_tutorial.md

 In order to log into Cowboy, you will need to use a terminal with Secured Shell (SSH).
 After logging in, you will be on one of the cluster's *login nodes*. *Node* refers to a server or computer.
 Cowboy, OSU HPCC's cluster built in 2012, also includes 254 *compute nodes*.
 All these nodes are connected by a fast, private network.
 A *cluster* consists of these nodes, the network, and a file system.

 ## Windows
-Most Windows operating systems do not have a terminal application preinstalled.
+Most Windows operating systems do not already have a terminal application installed.
 Putty is a free, open-source terminal emulator that supports network SSH.
 Here are the instructions for using Putty:

 - First, download Putty from the [Putty website](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html "Putty").
 - Download the file "putty.exe," save it to your desktop, then run it.